 As originally established by the Legislature in 2015, the goals of the SSOG program include providing more low-income students with both the incentive and financial means to attend college full time and ultimately earn a degree or credential of value.
-Based on the demonstrated success of the SSOG program in achieving these goals in the first two years alone, the 2017 Legislature expanded and included funding for the program in the approved Executive Budget.
-The 2019 Legislature approved Assembly Bill 155 (Chapter 606, Statutes of Nevada 2019), which reduced the required minimum number of credit hours per semester to 12.
-At the same time, the bill created a priority order for awarding funds based on enrollment level, whereby students in at least 15 credits would be awarded first, followed by students in less than 15 credits and in their final semester of enrollment prior to graduation, then any other students in 12 or more credits.
+Subsequently, the 2019 Legislature approved Assembly Bill 155 (Chapter 606, Statutes of Nevada 2019), which reduced the required minimum number of credit hours per semester to 12.
+At the same time, the bill created a priority order for awarding funds based on enrollment level, whereby students enrolled in at least 15 credits would be awarded first, followed by students in less than 15 credits and in their final semester of enrollment prior to graduation, then followed by any other students enrolled in 12 or more credits.
 Students in the second and third tiers of eligibility are to be awarded only if funds remain after all students in the immediately prior tier are awarded.
-In Year Five and Year Six (to date) all available funds were awarded to 15-credit students.
+In Years Five, Six, Seven and Eight (to date) all available funds were awarded to 15-credit students.